evolutionsoftswiss/alpha-zero-learning/alpha-zero-adversary-learning/README.md

 Generally you should start with a small ComputationGraph architecture as it consumes less training time.
 For less complex games it should not be necessary to use a 20 or 40 layer deep architecture like it was used for 19x19 Go.

 ### The AdversaryLearningConfiguration
 It is configurable by a manually implemented Builder.
+The current defaults are working to learn Tic Tac Toe.
+For another game you should probable use different values for all available configuration parameters.

 See the source for a description of the available training parameters: [AdversaryLearningConfiguration.java](https://github.com/evolutionsoftswiss/alpha-zero-learning/blob/master/alpha-zero-adversary-learning/src/main/java/ch/evolutionsoft/rl/AdversaryLearningConfiguration.java)